Virgin Atlantic Summary Table

 Flying Club is the airline loyalty program of Virgin Atlantic.
-By becoming a member, you will have the ability to both earn and redeem miles for award flights.
+By becoming a member, you will have the ability to both earn and redeem points for award flights.

 The programs elite benefits are driven by the amount of Tier Points that you earn.
 Once you start earning Tier Points, you’ll have the ability to achieve Red, Silver, or Gold elite status.

-Elite benefits include bonus miles, lounge access, and extra baggage allowance, among other benefits.
+Elite benefits include bonus points, lounge access, and extra baggage allowance, among other benefits.

 Virgin Atlantic is not in an alliance so the points that you earn can be redeemed for Virgin Atlantic or its partner airline award flights.

 In Flying Club, who are the partners?
-Can I transfer miles to them?
+Can I transfer points to them?